Determinations of angular stiffness in rotational optical tweezers: Introduction

-Rotational measurements with optical tweezers are interested in either the rotation or alignment dynamics of the probes \citep{Friese1998, Bishop2004, Arita2016, roy_simultaneous_2014, Ma2018, Bennett2013, watson_rotational_2022, watson_interrogating_2025}.
-In the context of alignment, the optical torque creates an angular confining potential that can be quantified by its angular trap stiffness, $\chi$.
-Rotational measurements are less common with comparatively less published work that addresses characterising the interaction between the angular dynamics of the probe with the optical potential for applications.
-However, determining $\chi$ is of vital importance for wideband rotational microrheometry and for rotational ballistic measurements \cite{Zhang2017, watson_interrogating_2025}.
+When using rotational optical tweezers (ROTs), we are interested in either the rotation or alignment dynamics of the probes and the corresponding torques \citep{Friese1998, Bishop2004, LaPorta2004, pedaci_excitable_2011, Bennett2013, roy_simultaneous_2014, Arita2016, Ma2018, tang_versatile_2020, watson_rotational_2022, watson_interrogating_2025}.
+Rotational measurements are less common with comparatively few publications that address the interaction between the angular dynamics of the probe with the optical potential for applications.
+In the context of alignment, the optical torque creates an angular confining potential that can be quantified by its angular trap stiffness, $\chi$, where $\boldsymbol{T}_\mathrm{opt}(t)=-\vbm{\chi}(\vbm{\phi}(t)-\vbm{\phi}_0)$ \citep{Bennett2013}. \add{Determining} $\chi$ is of vital importance for wideband rotational microrheometry and for rotational ballistic measurements \cite{Zhang2017, watson_interrogating_2025}.

-Calibrations in rotational optical tweezers have previously focussed on accurate torque detection, \citep{pedaci_calibration_2012}, or assume that the angular dynamics are exactly analogous to the translational dynamics, so similar approaches can be employed.
-However, there are significant differences between rotational and translational tweezers experiments and descriptions of the probe dynamics are not strictly interchangeable.
-The two regimes have different sensitivities for experimental parameters and offer separate insights into systems.
-For example, translational and rotational hydrodynamics effects differ vastly, which is particularly important in the context of biofluids and biological microsystems that are inherently inhomogeneous \citep{Leach2009, Gibson2019, makuch_diffusion_2020, michalski_rotational_2024}.
+Studies of calibration methods in ROTs have been largely focussed on accurate torque detection \citep{pedaci_calibration_2012}, rather than the alignment dynamics, where methods to determine angular trap stiffness are treated analogously to translational stiffness due to the linear restoring torque.
+However, descriptions of the rotational and translational trap stiffnesses are not strictly equivalent as the two regimes are sensitive to different experimental parameters.
+For example, translational and rotational hydrodynamics effects differ vastly.
+This is particularly important for microrheological studies of biofluids and biological microsystems, as these systems are inherently inhomogeneous \citep{Leach2009, Gibson2019, makuch_diffusion_2020, michalski_rotational_2024}.